30 Things to Avoid When Selling Your Comics

 Honesty is key.
 If someone is coming off dishonest, then don't sell to them and move on to the next comic buyer.

 While some examples used on this list might be obvious, others aren't so much.
 If you are trying to sell your comic collection to a local buyer, then this list can prove to be quite useful.
-There are many routes to take when selling your collection, and if you need advice be sure to just email, call or text us and we will provide 100% free advice with no obligation to sell.
+There are many routes to take when selling your collection, and if you need advice be sure to just email, call or text us and we will provide 100% free opinions with no obligation to sell.